Shocking: A Man Accurately Describes What An Abortion Is Like

 Yes, Pete.
 Buttigieg’s response sheds a light on how popular conservative arguments against abortion focus on fear and not the reasons people have abortions in the first place.
 And the data supports Buttigieg’s claims: Late-term abortions are extremely uncommon.
 According to the Centers for Disease Control and Prevention, about 91 percent of abortions are performed at or before 13 weeks.
 Further, most late-term abortions occur at the end of the second trimester.
 It is even more unlikely that abortion takes place “moments before birth,” as Trump once suggested during his 2019 State of the Union address.

-Abortion has long been a favoured Republican talking point knowing that being anti-abortion will secure the pro-life vote and swiftly deliver a boost in support.
-Even now, as Trump runs for re-election and Republicans in the Senate push for Amy Coney Barrett’s confirmation to take Ruth Bader Ginsberg’s seat in the Supreme Court, abortion is a major topic of discussion because Barrett's confirmation could deliver a crucial vote to overturn Roe v.
+Abortion has long been a favored Republican talking point knowing that being anti-abortion will secure the pro-life vote and swiftly deliver a boost in support.
+Even now, as Trump runs for re-election and Republicans in the Senate push for Amy Coney Barret’s confirmation to take Ruth Bader Ginsberg’s seat in the Supreme Court, abortion is a major topic of discussion because Barret’s confirmation could deliver a crucial vote to overturn Roe v.
 Wade.

 Abortion is often made into an emotional argument about harming children and those getting the procedure carelessly casting aside the sanctity of human life rather than it being afforded the complexity that it deserves.
 Buttigieg’s response acknowledges that complexity.